Doctor Who and Star Trek are the two longest running and most beloved sci fi television series.

 Obviously yes, Kirk is a man of action, whilst not all of the Doctors have been, but still when you watch the two shows, of the two of them the Doctor uses weapons and lethal force against his enemies far more often.
 Kirk actually most of the time tries to find a peaceful solution in dealing with his foes, and most of the time he succeeds.
 Very rarely does Kirk have to murder his opponents.
 Hell even Khan, his archenemy he gave a way out to at first (though we all know it went spectacularly wrong, but still at least he tried.)

-The Doctor has clearly never thought “We’re not gonna kill today”.
+The Doctor has clearly never thought “We’re not going to kill today”.

 I can see the Doctor and Kirk clashing over the methods of dealing with their enemies in some instances.
 Obviously overall both men DO prefer a peaceful solution, but certainly the Doctor is more prepared to kill than Kirk or indeed any member of the Enterprise.